3D Printing Service @ Cameron Library

 What kind of service is this?

-This is a “mediated” 3D printing service, which means you create and submit your 3D model, and we print it for you (for free!).
-This provides low-barrier access to 3D printing technology; you still get to be creative, design models, test out how the model will work, and get to use the printed object once it’s printed for your research, presentations, etc.
+This is a mediated 3D printing service, which means you create and submit your 3D model, and we print it for you (for free!).
+This provides low-barrier access to 3D printing, so you can still benefit from and learn about this technology.
+If you have any questions, please contact make.library@ualberta.ca

 This service is free to University of Alberta students, faculty, and staff wanting to print a 3D object for educational purposes.
-This may include models for an assignment, research instruments, prototypes, creative designs, or others.
+This may include models for an assignment, research instruments, prototypes, or creative designs.
+Please note, however, that we do not print large quantities or models for giveaways.

 EQUIPMENT